 Strengthen your skills leading volunteers in natural areas management with this interactive primer for volunteer stewardship activity planning, group dynamics, safety, and volunteer empowerment.
 Learn how to plan and run a productive volunteer workday for activities such as invasive brush removal and seed collection that inspire volunteers to keep coming back.
 Discover some methods of bringing volunteers together with social media, mailing lists, and in-person meetings.
 Gain skills to recruit, retain, and empower volunteers to lead others with community organizing fundamentals.
 You will be expected to complete the online portion of the course before you arrive for the in-person session.

-Instructor: Trinity Pierce, woodland stewardship program coordinator, The Morton Arboretum, or Cecil Hynds-Riddle, steward and community organizer
+Instructor: Trinity Pierce, natural areas conservation training program coordinator, The Morton Arboretum, or Cecil Hynds-Riddle, steward and community organizer

 Notes: Held online, indoors, and outdoors.
 Please dress for the weather and wear sturdy shoes for walking on rough terrain during the outdoor sessions.
 Limit 20.